mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-08-Identity-Monitoring-and-Auditing/README.md

 ![User attribute change](screenshots/lab-08-12-user-attribute-change.png)

-This created a controlled directory object modification for directory service change auditing.
+This generated a controlled directory object modification.

 ---

-### 13. Event ID 4724 Password Reset Validated
+### 13. Validated Event ID 4724

-Event Viewer was used on `MRTG-DC01` to filter the Security log for Event ID `4724`.
+The Security log was filtered for Event ID `4724`.

-The event showed:

 ```text
 An attempt was made to reset an account's password.